Yangon to Mandalay

-Burma is an awesome country to backpack around, and thanks to the fear-mongering by western media sources you have the country practically to yourself.
+Myanmar is an awesome country to backpack around, and thanks to the fear-mongering by western media sources you have the country practically to yourself.
+It can be tricky to book flights from Yangon to Mandalay, but it is possible.
 As far as a ‘tourist-trail’ goes, there are four places you’ll definitely want to visit – Yangon (the countries biggest city), Mandalay (one of the former Capitals), Bagan (home to a temple complex which rivals Angkor Wat) and Lake Inle (serenity in its truest form).

 You’ll be arriving in Burma by air, probably to Yangon.
 From there the majority of travelers (me included) head north to Mandalay.
 There are a few options here:

 BUS: $12 USD for an Air-Con bus and $10 for non Air-Con, scheduled around 10 hours but will take closer to 12.

 Buses leave Yangon 2 times daily.
 Around 7am in the morning and around 6pm in the evening.

 The buses aren’t completely awful but the roads are!
 It’s a rickety journey, the buses don’t have any toilets but they do stop 4 times per trip.
 It’s faster than the train and the night bus can save you a nights accommodation fee if you’re pinching the pennies.

 TRAIN: $30/$35 USD, scheduled for 14 hours but will take closer to 16.

 There are 4 trains a day: 5.00 (express), 5.30, 6.00 and 12.15 pm.
 The 12.15 offers a sleeper, air-con option for $35/$40 and if the train is as late as normal, you’ll be arriving in Mandalay just in time for breakfast.
 You are stuck with a bed for the entirety of the trip though.